 Stakeholder comments relating to the impact of estimated reads on transfer times and consumer confidence are set out below, organised by stakeholder type (consumer groups and ombudsmen, retailers, distributors) and by issue.
-Many of the comments are drawn from submissions to the Consultation Paper (available on the Commission website under project code ERC0196), but some comments are drawn from informal bilateral consultations undertaken by the Commission in preparation for this draft determination.
+Most of the comments are drawn from submissions to the consultation paper and the draft determination (available on the Commission website under project code ERC0196), but some comments are drawn from informal bilateral consultations undertaken by the Commission throughout the rule change assessment process.